study 2026

 Black Marxism [Book] Goodreads

-author: Cedric J. Robinson The University of North Carolina Press 2000 - 1
+author: Cedric J. Robinson publishing house: The University of North Carolina Press 2000 - 1

 In this ambitious work, first published in 1983, Cedric Robinson demonstrates that efforts to understand black people's history of resistance solely through the prism of Marxist theory are incomplete and inaccurate.
 Marxist analyses tend to presuppose European models of history and experience that downplay the significance of black people and black communities as agents of change and resistance.
 Black radicalism must be linked to the traditions of Africa and the unique experiences of blacks on western continents, Robinson argues, and any analyses of African American history need to acknowledge this.